 “I am not ashamed of the gospel, because it is the power of God for the salvation of everyone who believes: first for the Jew, then for the Gentile.”
 (Romans 1:16)

 IV.
-You outwardly express the change that has taken place inside you and there by become a public witness:
+You outwardly express the change that has taken place inside you and thereby becoming a public witness:

 “Therefore we have been buried with Him through baptism into death, so that as Christ was raised from the dead through the glory of the Father, so we too might walk in newness of life.”
 (Romans 6:4)

-V. You identify yourself an integral part of the family of God and fellowship of believers:
+V. You identify yourself as an integral part of the family of God and fellowship of believers:

 “For we were all baptized by one Spirit into one body–whether Jews or Greeks, slave or free” (1 Corinthians 12:13)

 3. Personal Testimonies